The Complexity of Growing a Graph: Preliminaries

 \begin{observation} For $d=1$, every graph $G$ that has a growth schedule is a tree graph. \end{observation}

 \begin{proposition} For $d=1$, the shortest growth schedule $\sigma$ of a path graph (resp.~a star graph) on $n$ vertices has $\ceil{n/2}$ (resp.~$n-1$) slots. \end{proposition}

-\iflong \begin{proof} Let $G$ be the path graph on $n$ vertices.
-By definition of the model, increasing the size of the path can only be achieved by generating one new vertex at each of the endpoints of the path.
+\begin{proof} Let $G$ be the path graph on $n$ vertices.
+By definition of the model for $d=1$, edges can only be activated during vertex generation, between the generated vertex and its father.
+Thus, increasing the size of the path can only be achieved by generating one new vertex at each of the endpoints of the path.
 The size of a path can only be increased by at most $2$ in each slot, where for each endpoint of the path a new vertex that becomes the new endpoint of the path is generated.
 Therefore, in order to create any path graph of size $n$ would require at least $\ceil{n/2}$ slots.
 The growth schedule where one vertex is generated at each of the endpoints of the path in each slot creates the path graph of $n$ vertices in $\ceil{n/2}$ slots.

 Now let $G$ be the star graph with $n-1$ leaves.
 Increasing the size of the star graph can only be achieved by generating new leaves directly connected to the center vertex, and this can occur at most once per slot.
-Therefore, the growth schedule of $G$ requires exactly $n-1$ slots. \end{proof} \fi
+Therefore, the growth schedule of $G$ requires exactly $n-1$ slots. \end{proof}

 \begin{observation} Let $d=1$ and $G=(V,E)$ be a tree graph with diameter $diam$.
-Then any growth schedule $\sigma$ that constructs $G$ requires at least $\ceil{diam/2}$ slots. \end{observation}
+Then any growth schedule $\sigma$ that grows $G$ requires at least $\ceil{diam/2}$ slots. \end{observation}

-\iflong \begin{proof} Consider a path $p$ of size $diam$ that realizes the diameter of graph $G$.
-By Proposition \ref{prop:line} we know that $p$ alone requires a growth schedule with at least $\ceil{diam/2}$ slots. \end{proof} \fi
+\begin{proof} Consider a path $p$ of size $diam$ that realizes the diameter of graph $G$.
+By Proposition \ref{prop:line} we know that $p$ alone requires a growth schedule with at least $\ceil{diam/2}$ slots. \end{proof}

 \begin{observation} Let $d=1$ and $G=(V,E)$ be a tree graph with maximum degree $\Delta(G)$.
-Then any growth schedule $\sigma$ that constructs $G$ requires at least $\Delta(G)$ slots. \end{observation}
+Then any growth schedule $\sigma$ that grows $G$ requires at least $\Delta(G)$ slots. \end{observation}